swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     case product(Product)
 }

-/// Represents a target consisting of a source code module, containing source
+/// Represents a target consisting of a source code module, containing either
-/// files in either Swift or in one of the languages supported by Clang. public struct SourceModuleTarget: Target {
+/// Swift or source files in one of the C-based languages. public protocol SourceModuleTarget: Target {
     /// The name of the module produced by the target (derived from the target
-    /// name, though future SwiftPM versions may allow this to be customized). public var moduleName: String
+    /// name, though future SwiftPM versions may allow this to be customized). public let moduleName: String

+    /// The source files that are associated with this target (any files that
+    /// have been excluded in the manifest have already been filtered out). public let sourceFiles: FileList

+    /// Any custom linked libraries required by the module, as specified in
+    /// the package manifest.
+    public let linkedLibraries: [String]

+    /// Any custom linked frameworks required by the module, as specified in
+    /// the package manifest.
+    public let linkedFrameworks: [String]
+}

+/// Represents a target consisting of a source code module compiled using Swift. public struct SwiftSourceModuleTarget: SourceModuleTarget {
+    /// Any custom compilation conditions specified for the Swift target in
+    /// the package manifest.
+    public let compilationConditions: [String]
+}

+/// Represents a target consisting of a source code module compiled using Clang. public struct ClangSourceModuleTarget: SourceModuleTarget {
+    /// Any preprocessor definitions specified for the Clang target. public let preprocessorDefinitions: [String]

+    /// Any custom header search paths specified for the Clang target. public let headerSearchPaths: [Path]

     /// The directory containing public C headers, if applicable.
 This will
-    /// only be set for targets that have Clang sources, and only if there is
+    /// only be set for targets that have a directory of a public headers. public let publicHeadersDirectory: Path?
-    /// a public headers directory.
-    public var publicHeadersDirectory: Path?

-    /// The source files that are associated with this target.
-Any files that
-    /// have been excluded in the manifest have already been filtered out. public var sourceFiles: FileList

-    /// Any custom flags for the Swift compiler, derived from any settings
-    /// defined for the target in the manifest. public var swiftCompilerFlags: [String]

-    /// Any custom flags for the Clang compiler, derived from any settings
-    /// defined for the target in the manifest. public var clangCompilerFlags: [String]

-    /// Any custom flags for the host linker, derived from any settings
-    /// defined for the target in the manifest. public var linkerFlags: [String]
 }

 /// Represents a target describing an artifact (e.g. a library or executable)